-Administrative data is used when the survey data is not available.
-It is assumed administrative data is correct as it tends to be a clean data source.
-Outliers are always checked.
-For respondents who select a very high income estimate band, their occupation is then checked to see if it is plausible.
-If not, it is treated as a missing value.
-The main check with income is checking that respondents who declared they have a particular type of income have either an administrative value, a survey value or get an estimated value if the first two are unavailable.
+Administrative data is used when the survey data is not available, it is assumed administrative data is correct as it tends to be a clean data source.
+Outliers are checked are always checked.
+For respondents who select a very high income estimate band, their occupation is then checked to see if it's plausible.
+If it isn't plausible, it is treated as a missing value.
+The main check with income is checking that respondents who declared they have a particular type of income have either an administrative value, a survey value or get an estimated value if the first two aren't available.

-The area where the largest number of errors are found (are corrected??) is the relationship matrix.
+The area where the largest number of errors are found are corrected is the relationship matrix.
 This would include missing and incorrect entries.
 Checking that children have a father/mother/both assigned, checking that the spouse is assigned if marital status is married etc. Households must be individually examined if the edit checks fail.
-The correct codes must then be manually assigned often based on logic and what makes the most sense.
+The correct codes must be manually assigned then often based on logic and what makes the most sense.